 Have a Fast Loading Site

 Internet searchers tend to be impatient.
-They want your site to be lightning-fast, and they want to get to what they're looking for in the quickest way possible.
+They want your site to be lightning-fast and get to what they're looking for in the quickest way possible.
 Not to mention that page speed has been a ranking factor for Google for over a year now, and it'll benefit your site experience to test your speeds.

-To get your site to load with that lightning speed, you'll want to optimize it in a few ways: compress all of your high-quality images, streamline all of your code and make sure you have a dedicated server for your site if you find that sharing is costing your site in speed.
-And while you're testing your speed, make sure your site is mobile-friendly, as well.
+To get your site to load with that lightning speed, you'll want to optimize it in a few ways: compress all of your high-quality images, streamline all of your code, and make sure you have a dedicated server for your site if you find that sharing is costing your site in speed.
+And while you're testing your speed, make sure your site is mobile-friendly.

 Considering that over half of internet searches are now done on mobile devices, Google also tends to penalize sites that are not mobile-responsive.